mbanister/QuizMaker/README.md

 based on his/her score.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Timeline:
-Jan.
-30 : main() , read_questions( ) & read_answers( ) set up.
-Stubs for other major
-functions done.
-Feb.
-6 : show_question( ) & player_try( ) implemented.
-Feb.
-13 : most of play_game( ) done, player_try( ) and sort_score() completed.
-Feb.
-1 8 : All functions work.
-Full test your program on the Linux server.
-Feb.
-20 : Due Date.
-It should be fully commented and follow the coding standards.

-Comments and Suggestions:

-DO NOT DELAY.
-Start writing the program from Day 1.
-If you wait until the night before the
-due date, you will have a miserable night and it is less likely you could complete the project.

-Do not try and write the entire program all at one time.
-Work on the program in small sections,
-as the timeline indicates.

 Notes:

 - Your program should accept both upper case and lower case user choice.
 Make sure to use